Area of Study #1 – Origin and Definitions of Mindfulness

 Area of Study #3 – Mindfulness in Relationship

-In this unit we will explore different leadership styles and the ethical responsibilities implicit in positions of leadership.
+In this unit we will explore what it means to be a teacher and the ethical responsibilities implicit in positions of leadership.
 Our exploration of ethics will include defining what is right and appropriate for our own process and how to engage authentically with clear boundaries.
 How we hold space, and invite trust into that space and how we turn on our multi-level radar to be prepared to address challenges and needs as they arise, will all be addressed in this unit.

-iBme approaches mentoring as a leadership role, in which we lead from behind.
+Being a mentor or teacher is a way of practicing leadership, in which we lead by practicing authenticity and supporting another’s autonomy.
 By providing steady support and love, and navigating healthy boundaries, we create an opportunity for youth to explore their own values and decision making process.
 Being a leader in this context, means checking our own agendas and biases, and being willing to allow the young people we work with to live their own lives.
 We will explore mentorship primarily as a way to create authentic relationships with youth in order to support them in developing their own self-awareness and greater self-empowerment.

 When we talk about social justice, we are attempting to highlight the many ways that our communities suffer from inequality.
 Justice here refers to the act of looking at specific forms of injustice or imbalance.
 This is also concerned with power and the ethics of power itself.
-In this unit, we will be focusing on the relationship of teachers and justice or rather the role of anyone with authority in a teaching space and how that authority may or may not play into the microcosm of the teaching space and how that relates to the wider issues of justice outside of the space.
-This unit will also examine the ethics of power and boundaries and may also serve as an introduction to vital ideas and studies of identity-based liberatory critical lenses such as queer theory, feminism, womanism, marxism, etc.
+In this unit, we will be focusing on developing personal understandings of power through mostly radical contemporary women of color in academia, community organizing, and in spiritual leadership.
+The primary questions we will be examining are ones related to how our teaching of mindfulness can become more justice centered.

 Area of Study #4 – Mindfulness in the World